Airtech

 CFRP planing head reduces mass versus aluminum from 8 to 4 kilograms, enabling rotational speeds up to 18,000 rpm.
 Source (All Images) | DITF

 Woodworking customers are demanding not only higher surface quality and precision, but also higher productivity.
 Lighter and stiffer tools could help meet these demands, achieving higher speeds.
 However, current aluminum cutting tools have exhausted their lightweight potential.
 The German Institutes of Textile and Fiber Research (DITF, Denkendorf) sought to address this in a federally funded joint project, working with the Institute for Machine Tools (IfW) of the University of Stuttgart.
 After the project, DITF and global woodworking tool producer Leitz (Oberkochen, Germany) produced and tested a prototype.
-They succeeded in demonstrating a carbon fiber-reinforced polymer (CFRP) planing head that reduced mass by 50% versus a roughly 8-kilogram aluminum tool.
+The partners succeeded in demonstrating a carbon fiber-reinforced polymer (CFRP) planing head that reduced mass by 50% versus a roughly 8-kilogram aluminum tool.
 But instead of simply replacing the aluminum with CFRP, a totally new design was developed using computer simulation.

 components for DITF and Leitz prototype CFRP planing head